[lwptoc]

 Mortgage and borrowing costs

-If you have taken out a mortgage to buy your property then your mortgage is likely to be one of your biggest expenses.
+If you took out a mortgage to buy your property, your mortgage is likely to be one of your biggest expenses.

 Tax and associated fees